Wolfiej-k/jupiter-api/docs/classes/Student.md

 **`Remarks`**

-All courses with name "Phys Ed" are excluded from
+All courses with exact name "Phys Ed" are excluded from GPA calculations.
-GPA calculations.

 #### Parameters